The Google Pixel 4a battery life review: Two weeks testing Google's new phone

 On days when I use the phone less, there's basically no way to kill it before the next morning.
 For a light smartphone user, the Pixel 4a will easily last two days on a charge, barring unusually difficult cellular reception conditions and a lack of Wi-Fi.
 That makes it a perfect phone for someone who doesn't want to top up every night when they're not really using it much in the first place.

-As for when it's time to top up, Google's 18W USB-PD charging may sound a bit slow compared to things like OnePlus's Warp Charge, but when you're charging a battery this size, quick top ups are entirely feasible at those speeds.
+As for when it is time to charge, Google's 18W USB-PD charging may sound a bit slow compared to things like OnePlus's Warp Charge, but when you're charging a battery this size, quick top ups are entirely feasible at those speeds.
 20 minutes on the official charger included in the box from less than 5% battery remaining should easily get you back over 50% (providing you're not using the phone while it's on the charger—that'll slow things down), enough for hours more active use of the phone.

 While nowhere near as long-lasting as some of the crazier 5000mAh+ budget phones popular in markets like India, the Pixel 4a is genuinely impressive for its longevity given what it's working with.
-I'll continue to evaluate battery life over the coming days, but given my 4a is in exactly the state I was using my Pixel 4 XL before switching, I don't anticipate things will change too much.
+As I've continued to use the phone, my thoughts haven't change, and I've found standby battery life to be excellent as I've switched over to a Note20 Ultra (talk about a shock, by the way—that thing is huge).

 If you want to know more about the Pixel 4a in general, be sure to check out our review.